Jeremy Hunt: Personal life

-Hunt's wife, Lucia Guo, comes from Xi'an in China.
-Hunt first met Guo in 2008, when she was working at Warwick University recruiting Chinese students for the university.
-They married in July 2009 and have a son and two daughters; Guo and the three children are low-profile and rarely appear in public.
-His wife presented a segment on Sky's China Hour, a show coproduced by state-owned broadcaster China International Television Corporation.
+Hunt's wife, Lucia Guo, comes from China.
+He first met Guo in 2008, when she was working at Warwick University recruiting Chinese students for the university.
+They married in July 2009 and have a son and two daughters; His wife presented a segment on Sky's China Hour, a show coproduced by state-owned broadcaster China International Television Corporation.
+He owns a townhouse in Pimlico, central London, as well as a home in Hambledon, Surrey.

-He owns a townhouse in Pimlico, central London as well as a home in Hambledon, Surrey.
-Hunt and his wife own Mare Pond Properties Ltd, a company which bought seven luxury flats in Alexandra Wharf, Southampton, with the help of a standard bulk discount from property developer and Conservative donor Nicholas James Roach.
+Hunt and his wife own Mare Pond Properties Ltd, a company that bought seven luxury flats in Alexandra Wharf, Southampton, with the help of a standard bulk discount from property developer and Conservative donor Nicholas James Roach.

-Hunt speaks Japanese, having studied the language for two years while working in Japan as an English language teacher in the 1990s.

-Hunt has named his personal political heroes as Margaret Thatcher and William Wilberforce.
+Hunt speaks Japanese, having studied the language for two years while working in Japan as an English-language teacher in the 1990s.
+He has named his personal political heroes as Margaret Thatcher and William Wilberforce.
 Hunt is a member of the Church of England.

-Hunt has advocated for pro-active good mental health through actions including exercise, social contacts, gratitude and sleep.

-In June 2022, he revealed that "every member of his family" has had cancer, and he himself has recovered from "a minor one".
+Hunt has advocated pro-active good mental health through actions including exercise, social contacts, gratitude and sleep.
+In July 2023, he revealed that "every member of his family" has had cancer, and he himself had recovered from "a minor one".
+Hunt's younger brother, Charlie, died aged 53 on 2 August 2023, after being diagnosed with sarcoma in 2020.
+On 11 April 2025, Hunt was Knighted in Rishi Sunak's Resignation Honours List.